ravisuhag/portfolio/posts/atlas.md

 date: "Feb 19, 2018"
 ---

-At Gojek, location is built into the fabric of all our products, powering dozens of products that are used by millions of customers and drivers.
-As a result, we have billions of locations points flowing through our data pipelines in real time.
-This data drives decisions like driver allocation, surge pricing, driver incentives, and many more.

-Gojek’s Data Platform team built Atlas to make it easy for teams to visually explore this flood of geospatial data.
-Atlas is our geo-visualization platform for exploring and visualizing location data sets at scale.
-It enables
+Location data is the backbone of Gojek’s products, powering everything from driver allocation and surge pricing to city operations and driver incentives.
+With billions of location points processed daily, the need for real-time, scalable visualization became clear.
+To meet this demand, the Gojek Data Platform team built Atlas, a geo-visualization platform designed for exploring and visualizing large-scale location datasets in near real-time.

+## Empowering teams with geospatial intelligence

+Atlas enables several Gojek teams to leverage location data effectively:

-- City Ops teams with near real-time information on the current supply and demand distribution.
+- **City Operations:** Gain near real-time insights into supply and demand distribution to optimize operations.
-- Data Science team with rich exploratory interfaces to tackle multidimensional data for experimental analysis.
+- **Data Science:** Explore multidimensional location data through interactive, customizable visualizations for deep analysis and experimentation.

 ![Atlas](/img/atlas_home.png)

 ## Architecture

+Atlas is built on a robust, high-throughput data pipeline and integrates multiple internal tools and services for data ingestion, aggregation, storage, and querying.
+Here’s a breakdown of its architecture:

+#### Real-Time Data Ingestion with Kafka

+Billions of raw location data points from active drivers and customers are ingested into a Kafka-based real-time pipeline, where events are processed and routed for further analysis.

+#### Aggregation via Dagger

+Dagger, Gojek’s real-time streaming aggregation platform built on Flink, processes and aggregates these raw events.
+This layer transforms high-velocity data into actionable metrics, optimized for efficient querying and storage.

+#### Datlantis: Streaming Aggregation Interface

+Datlantis is a user-friendly interface enabling teams to create and deploy real-time aggregation pipelines on Dagger with a SQL-like syntax.
+Datlantis allows rapid deployment of production-grade pipelines, storing results in a time-series database and supporting various analytical use cases.

+#### Enigma: Metrics Query Engine

+Enigma is a powerful query engine for accessing and analyzing time-series data produced by Dagger.
+It supports advanced functions for data filtering, aggregation, and retrieval, powering data queries across Atlas’s visualizations.

+#### Cosmos: Configuration Service

+Cosmos manages Atlas’s visualization layers and metric mappings.
+It holds configurations for Atlas’s visualizations, allowing users to define and customize metrics and data layers dynamically.

 ![Atlas](/img/atlas_arch.png)

-It is made possible by several internal products and tools we’ve developed over the last 18 months.

-- Billions of raw data points representing active driver and customer locations are ingested in real-time into a pipeline built on top of Kafka.
-- Raw events data is aggregated by Dagger, our real-time streaming aggregation and analytics platform powered by Flink.
-- Datlantis is a user-friendly interface to a fully automated system that creates and deploys custom streaming aggregation on top of Dagger.
-This allows us to create and deploy massive, production-grade real-time data aggregation pipelines in minutes using a SQL-like syntax.
-The results are written to a time-series database.
-- Enigma is a metrics query engine to access time-series data with powerful functions to aggregate, filter, and analyze.
-- Cosmos is the configuration service that holds mappings of Atlas visualization layers and Dagger metrics.
-More on this later.

-## Metric streaming
+## Data Streaming and Client Interaction

-Data flow from Enigma to Atlas clients uses a combination of HTTP long polling and web sockets to improve performance and reduce load.
+Data flows from Enigma to Atlas clients through HTTP long polling and WebSocket connections for optimized performance and load reduction.
+Here’s how the data streaming works:

-The frequency of HTTP long polling between Enigma and cosmos is decided by the Dagger metric aggregation window.
-This makes data on Atlas as real-time as your aggregated metric.
+- **Long Polling:** Data is retrieved from Enigma based on Dagger’s metric aggregation window, ensuring that metrics in Atlas are updated nearly in real-time.
+- **WebSocket Streaming:** Cosmos serves metrics to Atlas clients through WebSocket streaming, tracking metric subscriptions and channels for each client session.

 ![Atlas](/img/atlas_metric.png)

-Cosmos tracks the metric census, subscribers, and channels for all the clients.
-The client can subscribe to any number of metrics which are then served by cosmos to Atlas via web socket streaming.

 ## Dimension mapping

-The Cosmos sub-system of Atlas makes for a great deal of flexibility in rendering location data.
-It provides an interface to define metrics models and layers.
-This lets users map data into the structure required by the visualization layer of Atlas.

-The metric model holds all information related to the data metric. e.g. supported data types, filters, aggregations windows.
-For each Dagger created through Datlantis, there is one associated metric model in Cosmos.

-A layer schema holds information about the visualization layer and its dimensions — e.g. color and height.

-Dimensions of a layer are the visual variables that can hold and visualize supported metrics.
-Each dimension can support one or more metrics.
-E.g. on a 3D choropleth, color and height are the two dimensions that can be used to display data.
+The Cosmos subsystem enhances Atlas’s flexibility by allowing users to map and render location data metrics across multiple visualization dimensions (e.g., color, height).
+It offers a powerful configuration interface where users can define metric models and layer schemas:

+#### Metric Models

+Each metric model in Cosmos corresponds to a Dagger stream created through Datlantis, holding metadata like supported data types, filter options, and aggregation windows.

+#### Layer Schemas

+Layer schemas define visualization dimensions for each data layer in Atlas, allowing users to customize color, height, and other visual attributes to suit specific use cases.

 ![Atlas](/img/atlas_schema.png)

-This structure enables anyone to
+This modular architecture allows teams to:

-- Augment their visualization layers tailored for a specific use case.
+- Customize visualization layers for specialized insights.
-- Create and publish dagger metrics dynamically to Atlas for everyone to consume.
+- Publish new metrics dynamically to Atlas, making them accessible to all users.
-- Allow other teams to host their own Atlas instance for focused use cases.
+- Deploy and manage dedicated Atlas instances for focused use cases.

-## Data experience
+## User Experience

+Atlas offers a rich set of visualization options, each tailored to the diverse needs of Gojek’s operational and data science teams:

-#### Layer selection
+#### Layer Selection

-Pick your visualization layers as per your use case.
-Build heatmaps, data clusters, 2D/3D choropleths, and more.
+Users can choose from various visualization types such as heatmaps, data clusters, and 2D/3D choropleths.

 ![Atlas](/img/atlas_2.png)

-#### Metric selection
+#### Metric Selection

-Flexible mapping of dimensions and data metrics allow exploratory analysis to seamlessly integrate into each team’s data analytics needs.
+Users can map data metrics onto visual dimensions, enabling exploratory analysis aligned with each team’s specific analytics requirements.

-#### Cell Panel
+#### Cell Panel Analysis

-Atlas also allows you to explore detailed data of layer’s cell. e.g. number stats, histogram.
-Each layer can interface with the cell panel and provide detailed information about the cells (e.g. S2 Id).
+Each layer includes a cell panel for detailed data inspection, offering insights like cell stats and histograms.
+Cells are represented by S2 IDs for precise geospatial indexing.

 ![Atlas](/img/atlas_panel.png)

 #### Area Navigation

-You can smoothly pan across different service areas all across Indonesia.
+Users can navigate service areas across Indonesia smoothly, with adjustable pan and zoom controls.

-#### Map Style
+#### Map Themes

-Atlas allows you to quickly switch between map themes without a need for remapping dimensions or data reload.
-Each map theme is designed to focus on certain properties like roads, area boundaries, etc.
+Atlas allows for seamless theme switching, supporting maps optimized for different features like road networks or area boundaries.

 ![Atlas](/img/atlas_map.png)

-Our tech stack for Atlas consists of a few open-source libraries including React, MapboxGL, and deck.gl.
-Our data pipeline uses Kafka, Flink, and some other big-data frameworks.
-Other microservices are written mainly using Clojure, Go, Ruby, and (more rarely) NodeJs.
+## Tech Stack

+The tech stack powering Atlas includes:

+- **Front-End:** React, MapboxGL, and Deck.gl for interactive, high-performance geospatial visualizations.
+- **Data pipeline:** Kafka for event streaming and Flink for real-time data aggregation.
+- **Back-End services:** Primarily developed in Clojure, Go, and Ruby, with some components in Node.js.

+Atlas is built to handle the high scale and speed of Gojek’s data infrastructure, transforming billions of location points into a tool for real-time, actionable insights.

+## Impact

+By delivering Atlas, we enabled Gojek teams to access, explore, and leverage real-time geospatial data independently, with minimal dependence on engineering support.
+This platform empowers City Operations, Data Science, and Product teams to visualize and analyze location data at scale, supporting faster decision-making and experimentation.

+Atlas continues to evolve, with ongoing improvements to enhance performance, scalability, and user experience, making it a foundational tool for geospatial intelligence at Gojek.